-Preheat the oven to 350ºF degrees.
+Preheat the oven to 325ºF degrees.
 Line a roasting pan with foil.
-Then place a roasting rack inside of the pan.
+Then place a roasting rack inside the pan.

 In a small bowl, mix the brown sugar, whole grain mustard, and vinegar.
 There is no need to bring it to a boil.

 Remove ham from the oven.
-Cover the ham completely with the glaze and bake for another 30 minutes or when the internal temperature reaches 145ºF.
+Pour or brush the ham completely with the glaze and bake uncovered for another 30 minutes or until the internal temperature reaches 140ºF.

 Just look at that nice sweet and tangy crust on this brown sugar and mustard glazed ham!